garysweaver/irie/README.md

 See [Railscast #320][railscast320] for examples.

+###### Other

+Anything that is ok with or without render/responds_with that doesn't require any additional code in the action methods of the controller are ok, e.g. as_json defined in model, etc.

-#### JSON Request Acceptance
+#### Create/Update JSON Request/Params Acceptance

-See Adam Hawkin's [permitters][permitter].
+##### Permitters

+We include ApplicationPermitter and optional controller support for Adam Hawkins' [permitters][permitter].

+Permitters use Cancan for authorization and strong_parameters for parameter whitelisting.

 We have an implementation of ApplicationPermitter, so you just need permitters in `/app/permitters/`, e.g. `/app/permitters/foobar_permitter.rb`:

     class FoobarPermitter < ApplicationPermitter
       # attributes we accept (the new way to do attr_accessible, OO-styley!
 Thanks, twinturbo)